KaranDPatel/VisionDetectionAI/README.md

 **Installation**
 Clone the Repository:

-sh
-Copy code
-git clone url
+- git clone url
-cd object-detection-mobilenetssd

 **Install Required Python Packages:**

-sh
-Copy code
-pip install opencv-python matplotlib numpy
+- pip install opencv-python matplotlib numpy
+-
 Download the Pre-Trained Model:

 Ensure you have the following files in the project directory: